Finding Your Niche for Teaching English OnlineBy Maricela Breedlove

 So, what exactly is a niche, and how in the world do you find yours when freelance teaching English online?
 First of all, when it comes to business, a niche is a specific corner of the market, targeting particular people with particular interests or needs.
 We’ll explore whether you need to choose a niche for teaching English online, go over the benefits of having one as an online ESL teacher, and show you some examples of possible niches you can make your own.

 Do I need to choose a niche for teaching English online?

-Most online English teachers or tutors work for companies who themselves have a niche.
-For example, tutoring company VIPKid‘s niche is Chinese children ages 4-12.
-This niche works well for both VIPKid tutors and the company itself because of the high regional demand, but teachers want to expand their opportunities beyond working for a company.
+Most online English teachers or tutors work with companies that themselves have a niche.
+For example, many online tutoring companies cater to children.
+This niche can work well for both the tutors and the company itself depending on regional demand, but teachers might want to expand their opportunities beyond working with a company.

 Many teachers, in fact, are interested in becoming freelancers or “teacherpreneurs.”
-That’s because as a freelancer, you’re not tied to any company or their target market.
-You have the freedom to decide who you teach (as well as when and how).
-But for freelancers who are in charge of marketing their services on teacher platforms and marketplaces like Verbli, italki, and Cambly, it is imperative to stand out from the crowd.
+That’s because, as a freelancer, you’re not tied to any company or their target market.
+You have the freedom to decide who you teach, as well as when and how.
+But for freelancers who are in charge of marketing their services on teacher platforms and marketplaces like Verbling, italki, and Cambly, it is imperative to stand out from the crowd.
 So, while you can teach as a freelance online English teacher without a niche, there are definite advantages to having one.

 What are the benefits of having an ESL teaching niche?

 Whether you pick a niche that you already have experience in or one that you’ve always wanted to explore, there are major benefits to specializing your services as an online English tutor.